Approved Dance Centres

 To find an Approved Dance Centre near you that is approved for the genre you are interested in studying, please click here.

-As part of the ADC scheme, the ISTD has a scheme of Approved Tutors, teachers who are suitably qualified, experienced and trained to deliver the DDI and DDE programme.
+As part of the ADC scheme, the ISTD has a scheme of Approved Tutors, teachers who are suitably qualified, experienced and trained to deliver the DDE programme.
 All Approved Tutors are linked to one or several ADCs and deliver the qualifications at ADC approved venues.

 To be eligible to apply to become an Approved Tutor, you must be linked to an ADC and have the following: